 What is a Digital Currency Exchange Provider?

-A digital currency exchange provider is a person or business that provides digital currency exchange services in, for example, cryptocurrencies.
+A digital currency exchange provider is an individual or business that, as part of operating a digital currency exchange business, exchanges:

-Do I have to be registered with AUSTRAC?
+Do I have to be enrolled or registered with AUSTRAC?

 If your business is captured by the AML/CTF Act, you must enrol and register your business with AUSTRAC in order to legally provide digital currency exchange services to your clients.
 Upon successful enrolment and registration with AUSTRAC, you will be required to meet ongoing compliance obligations.